iluvjava/Maths/Notebook 2.0 obsidian/META 000 Notes about Notes/META NOTES.md

 		- [x] [MLE, Sufficient Statistics of the Exponential Family](STATS%20501%20Statistics%20for%20Mathematicians/MLE,%20Sufficient%20Statistics%20of%20the%20Exponential%20Family.md),
 		- [x] [Examples of Exponential Family](STATS%20501%20Statistics%20for%20Mathematicians/Examples%20of%20Exponential%20Family.md)
 	- [ ] Add an entry about the Wald test method and likelihood ratio, continuing that discussion from [Hypothesis Testing](STATS%20501%20Statistics%20for%20Mathematicians/Hypothesis%20Testing.md).
+- [ ] Make An Indexer Page for Optimizations

 ### **Optimizations**
 - [ ] Add/link some calculus rules for the projection, distance operator described here: [[AMATH 516 Numerical Optimizations/Background/Convex Sets Projections and Dist, Intro]], add them from Heinz's course notes yes.